 - After starting winetricks, select the default wineprefix (~/.wine), then click Change settings, then scroll down to win7 and click OK

 - This is best done in a terminal by first setting the WINEARCH environment variable:

-- Use winetricks to install dotnet40 using Install a Windows DLL or component.
+- Use winetricks to install dotnet46 using Install a Windows DLL or component.
 This will take a few minutes; winetricks will download Microsoft’s dotnet code and install it.
 (Updated from original procedure to install dotnet40; version 4.6 or above is now needed to retrieve N1MM+ program updates, as their server now uses https.)